MaxChechel/Black-in-AI/documentation.md

 # Black in AI custom code doc

+We're using GSAP for animations on this website.

 ## Scripts

 Code is bundled and serving to the each page through JSDelivr free CDN from Github repository from /dist.